The Alamo © Daniel Schwen

 The Alamo has assumed mythological significance in American culture.
-The Alamo was originally built as a mission by Spanish priest in 1724, and was named Mision San antonio de Valera.
-In 1794, the Spanish missionaries secularized the land and gave it to the converts living there in order to continue their farming.
-However, in the early 1800's the Spanish military stationed a cavalry at the old mission station, and it's then that the place's history began to change.
-The cavalry men began calling the mission the Alamo, a reference to their hometown in Spain, and during the following wars over Texas, the Alamo played a very important role.
-Davy Crocket and his small party held out for 13 days against a 2,500-strong Mexican army before finally being overrun and executed.
-The Alamo is now described as the cradle of Texan liberty and for years after the siege Texans would cry "Remember the Alamo" during battle.
-The actual Alamo building is smaller than most visitors expect, and its gravitas slightly undermined by tacky amusement park rides and souvenir shops.
-That doesn't daunt millions of annual visitors who make a pilgrimage here, often without really knowing why.
+Originally built as a mission by Spanish priests in 1724, the missionaries later gave the land to resident converts to continue their farming.
+But in the early 19th century, the Spanish military stationed cavalry at the old mission station.
+The men began calling the mission the Alamo, a reference to their hometown in Spain, and during the following wars over Texas, the Alamo played a very important role.
+Davy Crocket and his small party held out for 13 days against a 2,500-strong Mexican army before finally being overrun.
+While the actual Alamo is smaller than most visitors expect, its immense history and gravitas means it is seen as the cradle of Texan Liberty.